 Jonathan animated stop motion sequences for Del Kathryn Barton’s feature film Blaze and worked as a sculptor, set builder and assistant animator on Adam Elliot’s feature film Mary and Max.
 He also worked as an assistant animator on Aardman Animations TV series Shaun the Sheep.
 Jonathan completed a BCA (Honours) degree in Film Production at Flinders University in 2002.

 Jonathan has directed and animated several short films, including Daffodil (a collaboration with textile artist Kasia Tons and sound artist Jeremy Conlon), Extreme Makeover, Catch of the Day and The Seagull.
 His films have won awards at Sydney Film Festival, Flickerfest, St Kilda Film Festival, Shorts Film Festival and the South Australian Screen Awards and have screened at international festivals including Annecy, Stuttgart, Krok, Tampere, Melbourne International Film Festival and Adelaide Film Festival.

 Jonathan is keen to pass on his knowledge and enthusiasm for animation.
-He has conducted animation workshops at six Remote Indigenous Media Festivals at various locations and has worked teaching young people at Sharing Stories Foundation, Carclew Youth Arts, Nexus Arts, Pembroke Junior School, the University of Technology Sydney and the Mulka Project.
+He has conducted animation workshops at seven Remote Indigenous Media Festivals and at the ICTV FRAIM festival in Mpantwe / Alice Springs.
+He also has worked teaching young people at Sharing Stories Foundation, Carclew Youth Arts, the University of Technology Sydney, the Mulka Project and the Song Room.